Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Treat subfolders with identation.
 First subfolder idents with branch, then identations added before branch.
 You can't correctly render a tree with ReplaceALL.
+Maybe while loop with push and pop would be great for processing directories.

 Treat the ending of the tree with angled symbol.